Yeldall Manor: How to Apply

 - review of previous criminal convictions and other factors

-- confirmation of funding, which may be statutory, self-funded, through our Bursary Fund, or a combination of sources
+- confirmation of funding, which may be statutory, self-funded, through our Good Samaritan Fund, or a combination of sources

 Ideally, applicants come to Yeldall Manor for a pre-arranged interview so that they have the opportunity to see the programme first-hand and to talk with current residents.
 During the interview process, prospective residents are assessed for their suitability for the Manor Programme, their level of motivation, and the level of risk they pose to themselves and others to ensure that Yeldall Manor is a safe place for both residents and staff.
-We also ask all applicants to confirm that they are comfortable being a part of a Christian programme and with our discipline system.
+We also ask all applicants to confirm that they are comfortable being a part of a Christian-based programme.

 When assessing suitability, we will consider the following: